giovannefeitosa/terraform-examples/examples/hello-world-docker/README.md

 # Hello World Docker inside Terraform

-This repository is a hello world of how to setup a local environment with Terraform and docker!
+This example is a hello world of how to setup a local environment with Terraform and docker!

 ## Benefits